 It’s my birthday today, and what better way to celebrate it than to list the games that made me who I am today?

 A friend dropped by me one day and asked if I had played Ultima Underworld.
 I scratched my Sega-infested, 16-year-old head in bewilderment.
-“Ultima Underworld?,” I said.
-“Is that a Nintendo game?
+“Ultima Underworld?
+Is that a Nintendo game?
 I don’t think I’ve seen it in any Sega lineups or upcoming releases.”
-My friend smiled and left me a copy of a game that thwarted my understanding of the medium.
-This game single-handedly blew wide open the doors of conventional gaming and forced me to reconsider the time I invested on Sonic in an attempt to collect all possible rings and jewels.
+My friend patted my shoulder, kissed my forehead, and left me a copy of the original game.
+At least that’s how I choose to remember it.
+The reality was slightly different.
+He scoffed at my ignorance, dug through his backpack, pulled out a pirated version of the game, and threw the discs in my face.
+Nevertheless, Ultima Underworld thwarted my understanding of the medium.
+This game single-handedly blew wide open the doors of conventional gaming and forced me to reconsider the time I invested on Sonic attempting to collect all possible rings and jewels.
 Those of you who have played it, I salute you and share your inevitable pride of having done so.
-Those of you who haven’t may probably never do as The Elder Scrolls games have taken the genre to a whole new level of accessibility that renders legendary offerings as Ultima Underworld archaic and akin to a Roman Pantheon: grand, deserving of reverence, but gradually overshadowed by modern history.
+Those of you who haven’t may probably never do as modern games have taken the genre to a whole new level of accessibility that renders legendary offerings as Ultima Underworld archaic and akin to a Pantheon: grand, deserving of reverence, but overshadowed by modern history.

 When your father pulls off an overnight and skips work to play a game, you know you have yourself a marvel.
 Though this was not the first Heroes game I had played, it was the best out of the preceding three, culminating everything that made them great and stripping away the negatives.
 As addictive in gameplay as it was, it offered little to my gaming experience asides from introducing me to the term “hot seat.”
 Why, then, would a simple, albeit deep, turn-based strategy be on this list?
 Local multiplayer.
-In all honesty, “Micro Machines 2: Tournament Edition” for the Mega Drive was the first one to offer me that feature with the inclusion of two additional joypad slots on the actual cartridge — an innovation still hard to surpass given the limitations of the platfoms back then — turning the experience into a four-player frenzy, but I am a strategy buff and opted to give a mention to an unsung hero in multiplayer gaming that turned the nerd to a herd.
+In all honesty, “Micro Machines 2: Tournament Edition” for the Mega Drive was the first one to offer me that feature with the inclusion of two additional joypad slots on the actual cartridge — an innovation still hard to surpass given the limitations of the platfoms back then — turning the experience into a four-player frenzy.
+But, I am a strategy buff and opted to give a mention to an unsung hero in multiplayer gaming that turned the nerd to a herd.
 I still, until today, prefer local multiplayer, no matter the situation.

 I don’t know where to start with this one.
 The universe?
 The lore?
 The story?
 The music?
-This game checked all of my boxes.
+This game checked all my boxes.
 I’ve read up on Mass Effect history more than I have on the actual world’s.
 I’ve studied characters as peers and thought of them as such.
-If you’re of the dying breed of gamers who has not played this, you have given up on an enriching and soul-lifting experience in not only video games but multimedia as a whole.
-Not since Deus Ex did I feel that I belonged in the game and not just taken for the ride.
-Your choices altered the experience of the game and that of its two sequels, where a small decision in one could alter the story of the entire trilogy (edit in 2020: hahahaha someone pass me the tissues to wipe my tears).
-I played it on the PC and then bought an XBOX 360 just so I could play it again in its original form.
+If you’re of the dying breed of gamers who have not played this, you have given up on an enriching and soul-lifting experience; not since “Deus Ex” did I feel that I belonged in a game.
 It is for games like this that I preach the power and magic of video games and hope that one day I will be able to transmit this love to my children.